 Continuing with other SKUs such as the i7-12700K, i5-12600K, Ryzen 5800X, and Ryzen 5600X, we again see that Intel’s power draw is considerably higher.
 Take, for example, the y-cruncher chart.
 The 12600K uses almost twice as much power.

-However, high wattage numbers don’t necessarily mean a bad processor.
+However, high wattage numbers don’t necessarily mean a poor processor.
 Yes, the 12th generation of Intel CPUs use more power, but they are also far more efficient than their predecessors, especially when you put their performance into perspective.

 Yet, AMD is still the preferred choice in this group due to its low energy consumption and cool temperatures.